Chart Color Schemes

 Vermont has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of Nov 2025, Vermont's population is estimated at around 11,369, reflecting an increase of 376 people since the 2021 Census.
-The 2021 Census reported a population of 10,993.
-This increase is inferred from AreaSearch's estimation of 11,353 residents following examination of ABS ERP data released in June 2024, along with an additional 38 validated new addresses since the Census date.
+The population of the Vermont statistical area, as estimated by AreaSearch based on ABS data and new addresses validated since the 2021 Census, is around 11,372 as of November 2025.
+This figure reflects an increase of 379 people (3.4%) from the population reported in the 2021 Census, which was 10,993 people.
+The estimated resident population of 11,353, derived by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 38 validated new addresses since the Census date, indicates this growth.
 This results in a density ratio of 2,466 persons per square kilometer, placing Vermont in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, ending Dec 2021, Vermont demonstrated resilient growth patterns with a compound annual growth rate of 0.7%.
-Population growth was primarily driven by overseas migration during this period.
+Over the past decade, from 2015 to 2025, Vermont has shown resilient growth patterns with a compound annual growth rate of 0.7%, outpacing the SA3 area.
+Overseas migration was the primary driver of population growth during this period.

 Frequently Asked Questions - Population